Mariners vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Vladimir Guerrero Jr., Julio Rodriguez and others are listed when the Toronto Blue Jays visit the Seattle Mariners at T-Mobile Park on Friday (first pitch at 10:10 PM ET).
+You can wager on player prop bet odds for Vladimir Guerrero Jr., Julio Rodriguez and others on the Toronto Blue Jays and Seattle Mariners before their matchup at 4:10 PM ET on Saturday at T-Mobile Park.

 Bet on this matchup or its props with BetMGM!